samridh-dev/votess/joss/paper.md

 The Voronoi tessellation is a spatial decomposition that partitions space into a set of convex hulls based on proximity to a discrete set of seed points.
-It is an interesting problem due to the applications in biology, data science, geography, and physics.
-A few examples exist in computational cosmology, initally pioneered by van de Weygeart [@], in the form of Optimal transport theory (elucidate?) [@], or in observational data analysis as well as numerical simulations of cosmic structure formation [@Springel2010]
+It is an interesting problem due to its applications in biology, data science, geography, and physics.
+A few notable examples exist in computational cosmology—initially pioneered by van de Weygaert in the analysis of matter distribution [@weygeart], further developed through Optimal Transport theory for early-universe reconstruction [@opticaltransport], and also in observational data analysis and numerical simulations of cosmic structure formation [@Springel2010].

 The increasing size of datasets produced today have underscored the need for more efficient algorithms to both generate and analyse these datasets, and the